jachtermann/cli_knowledge/ibmcloud_resource_cli.md

 ## ibmcloud resource service-key

-Displays the details of any number of service keys, where the first *n* characters of the service key name matches the supplied KEY_NAME.
+Displays the details of any number of service keys, where the first *n* characters of the service key name matches the supplied KEY_NAME:

 `ibmcloud resource service-key (NAME | ID) [-g RESOURCE_GROUP] [--id]`